 - Handling burnout and compassion fatigue while working in community mental health settings

-Depending on your needs, we might chat on the phone for half an hour about how best to explore your client's relationship orientation, or meet monthly to go through your treatment plans, or spend an afternoon at your office creating a workflow to get your process notes turned into progress notes in a timely manner.
+Depending on your needs, we might chat on the phone for half an hour about how best to explore your client's relationship orientation, meet monthly to go through your treatment plans, or spend an afternoon at your office creating a workflow to get your process notes turned into progress notes in a timely manner.

 I work with mental health professionals, especially other LMFTs, as well as trainees, associates, and peer counselors looking to expand their knowledge and expertise.
 Reach out to me at firstname.lastname@example.org or (510) 394-4697 to discuss your needs and questions.